-Regulated investment company credit.
-If you are a shareholder in a regulated investment company or mutual fund, you can claim a credit for your share of any taxes paid by the company on its undistributed capital gains.
+Tax paid on undistributed long-term capital gains.
+If you are a shareholder in a mutual fund or real estate investment trust, you can claim a credit for your share of any taxes paid by the company on its undistributed long-term capital gains.
 You will receive information on Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains, which you must attach to your return.